ucll-scripting/exercises/03-regex/01-matching/20-is-number/explanations.md

 If you want the need for an actual dot to appear in the string, you will need to *escape* it: use `\.` instead of `.`

-You also already know about the following shortcut operators:
+You already know about the following shortcut operators:

 * `x*` means the same as `x{0,}`.
 * `x+` means the same as `x{1,}`.